PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 * ``auto_remove``: automatic removal behaviour on first wallet close
 * ``link_secret_label``: optional link secret label to use to create link secret.

-The implementation creates the indy-sdk wallet, sets the anchor DID and verification key (using the seed and DID if provided), and creates the link secret if the configuration specifies its label.
+The implementation creates the indy-sdk wallet, sets the public DID and verification key (using the seed and DID if provided), and creates the link secret if the configuration specifies its label.

 The ``get()`` method takes a configuration dict and an access credentials value.
 Its operation returns a corresponding VON anchor wallet instance.
 Note that the corresponding indy-sdk wallet need not exist in persistent storage.